 MP for Brent East

-Declared nine financial interests across categories including miscellaneous, employment and earnings, ad hoc payments, land and property (within or outside the UK), and visits outside the UK.
+She has nine declared financial interests, across miscellaneous items, employment and earnings, ad hoc payments, land and property, and overseas visits.

 Generated 21 February 2026